eduvpn/documentation/API.md

 The requests always return `application/json`.
 The `POST` requests are sent as `application/x-www-form-urlencoded`.

+See the [Changes](#Changes) at the bottom of this page for changes since the initial release of `http://eduvpn.org/api#2`, the current version.

 # Standards

 OAuth 2.0 is used to provide the API.
 The following documents are relevant for